 When João Salgueiro da Silva Mouta got divorced, the Court of Appeal granted his wife custody of their daughter.
-A decisive reason was the fact that Mr Salgueiro da Silva Mouta was gay.
-The Strasbourg court ruled that this had been discriminatory, and without proper justification – leading to a change in Portuguese court practices.
+A decisive reason was the fact that João was gay.
+The European court ruled that this had been discriminatory, and without proper justification – leading to a change in Portuguese court practices.

 Horst Zaunegger had a daughter and separated from the child’s mother.
 German law limited his chances to obtain joint custody, because he and the mother had never been married.
-After he won his case in Strasbourg, the law was changed to give fathers such as Mr Zaunegger more rights.
+After he won his case at the European court, the law was changed to give fathers like Horst more rights.

 Iakovos Thlimmenos was a Jehovah’s Witness.
-He refused to do military service on religious grounds, and was sentenced to four years’ imprisonment.
+He refused to do military service on religious grounds and was sentenced to four years’ imprisonment.
 Upon his release, he was also prevented from working as an accountant.
-The Strasbourg court ruled that this had been unreasonable and unjustified - amounting to discrimination based on religion.
+The European court ruled that this had been unreasonable and unjustified - amounting to discrimination based on religion.
 Laws were changed as a result.

 Under Austrian law, custody of a child born out of marriage was automatically given to the mother, with few exceptions.
 Meanwhile, custody of children born within marriage was decided according to the child’s best interests.
-At the Strasbourg court, Mr Sporer successfully argued that this was unfair – leading to a change in Austrian law.
+At the European court, Gerald Sporer successfully argued that this was unfair – leading to a change in the law.

 One night in the village of Gánovce-Filice, Roma villagers were beaten with baseball bats and iron bars by other locals.
 The European court ruled that the authorities failed to properly investigate or punish those responsible.
 The case was re-opened, and legal changes were made to help the authorities tackle racist crimes.

 Factsheets on the case-law of the European Court of Human Rights: